Honestpuck/xworld2017/README.md

-# xworld2016
+# xworld2017

-A repo for my workshop at X World 2016 "Bash For Beginners"
+A repo for my workshop at X World 2017 "Charming The Snake"

 It contains a bunch of example scripts and the Markdown source and reveal.js slideshow for the presentation.